4 things to know about Oracle’s surprise TikTok deal

 - The deal probably isn’t an outright purchase: Despite Oracle winning the bid, the deal probably isn’t an outright purchase.
 Matter of fact, the WSJ says that Oracle will be named as TikTok’s “trusted tech partner” instead of its new owner.
 This suggests that while Oracle may technically help run TikTok in the U.S., the company wouldn’t actually take control of its assets—including TikTok’s all-important secret algorithms.
 That’s what could have sunk the Microsoft deal, matter of fact.
 Earlier this month China announced trade restrictions on AI technology, like the kind TikTok uses.
 It’s reported that Microsoft wanted to acquire TikTok’s AI algorithms.

 - The deal still needs to be approved by the White House: Though Oracle is the winning partner, the TikTok saga isn’t over yet.
 U.S. regulators and the White House still need to approve the deal.
 Will that happen?
 It’s hard to say for sure, but it’s looking likely.
-Trump has already expressed support for Oracle’s bid back in August, saying, “Well I think Oracle is a great company, and I think its owner is a tremendous guy, a tremendous person.
+Trump has already expressed support for Oracle’s bid back in August, saying, “Well, I think Oracle is a great company, and I think its owner is a tremendous guy, a tremendous person.
 I think that Oracle would be certainly somebody that could handle it.”